Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/service-level-agreements/rules.md

 1. In the [**Manage Rules** tab](/servicemanager-user-guide/service-portfolio/service-level-agreements/rules#manage-rules-tab), click **+New Rule**.
 1. Give the rule a name and fill in the following fields:
     * **Name.** The name of the rule.
-    * **Service Level.** The service level to to be invoked should the conditions of this rule be met.
+    * **Service Level.** The service level to be invoked should the conditions of this rule be met.
     * **All.** Configure one or more conditions, all of which must match in order for the rule to be met and the defined service level to be invoked.
-    * **Any.** Configure one or more conditions where any of the the conditions can match, in addition to any "All must match" conditions, in order for the rule to be met and the defined service level to be invoked.
+    * **Any.** Configure one or more conditions where any of the conditions can match, in addition to any "All must match" conditions, in order for the rule to be met and the defined service level to be invoked.

 ### Configuring rule conditions